Mohammad Yamin: Literature

-In the above poem, one imagines Yamin standing on the hills near the town of Bukittinggi, the site of the prehistoric canyon now verdant with rain forest and paddy fields.
+In the above poem, one imagines Yamin standing on the hills near the town of Bukittinggi, the site of the prehistoric canyon now verdant with rainforest and paddy fields.
 Note that he refers to Sumatera, specifically the part that is called the Alam Minangkabau which lies on the western part of the large island, as his land and water (tanah airku) as well as that to which he will defend with his blood (tumpah darahku), and not Indonesia as it became independent in 1945.
 This may reflect the early development of his concept of nationhood.

 The credit for the first important modern prose in Malay belongs to his fellow Minangkabau, Marah Roesli, author of the novel Sitti Nurbaya which also appeared in 1922.
 Rusli's work enjoyed years of great popularity.

 Yamin's second collection, Tumpah Darahku, appeared on 28 October 1928.
-The date was historically important, because it was on that date that Yamin and his fellow nationalists recited an oath: One Country, One Nation, One Language, popularly known as the Youth's Oath (Sumpah Pemuda).
+The date was historically important because it was on that date that Yamin and his fellow nationalists recited an oath: One Country, One Nation, One Language, popularly known as the Youth's Oath (Sumpah Pemuda).
 The date is celebrated as a national holiday in Indonesia.
 His play, Ken Arok dan Ken Dedes, which took its subjects from Java's history Pararaton, appeared in one of the 1934 issues of Poedjangga Baroe, the only literary publication that featured the rebuke to the predominantly Dutch-speaking indigenous intellectuals.
-His compatriots included Roestam Effendi, Sanusi Pané and Sutan Takdir Alisjahbana, founders of Poedjangga Baroe.
+His compatriots included Roestam Effendi, Sanusi Pané, and Sutan Takdir Alisjahbana, founders of Poedjangga Baroe.

 In his poetry, Yamin made much use of the sonnet form, borrowed from Dutch literature.
-At that time among the major writers was the national activist Abdul Muis (1898–1959), whose central theme was the interaction of Indonesian and European value system.
-In 1936 appeared Pandji Tisna's (1908–1978) Sukreni: Gadis Bali, possibly the most original work of pre-independence fiction, which dealt with the destructive effect of contemporary commercial ethics on Balinese society.
+At that time among the major writers was the national activist Abdul Muis (1898–1959), whose central theme was the interaction of Indonesian and European value systems.
+In 1936 Pandji Tisna's (1908–1978) Sukreni: Gadis Bali, possibly the most original work of pre-independence fiction, dealt with the destructive effect of contemporary commercial ethics on Balinese society.
 Distinctly innovative poetry had appeared in the 1910s.
 The European sonnet form was especially popular, but the influence of traditional verse forms remained strong.
 Although Yamin experimented with Malay in his poetry, he upheld the classical norms of the language more than the younger generation of writers.
-Yamin also published plays, essays, historical novels and poems, and translated works from such authors as Shakespeare (Julius Caesar) and Rabindranath Tagore.
+Yamin also published plays, essays, historical novels, and poems, and translated works from such authors as Shakespeare (Julius Caesar) and Rabindranath Tagore.